cjdoris/pAdicGaloisGroup/README.md

 - `Truncate [Length:INTEGER, SUBGROUP_TRANCHE]`: The inner tranche, but truncated to at most `Length` items.
 - `Sample [SUBGROUP_TRANCHE]`: The inner tranche, but takes a random selection of up to `Length` items.
 (For `Index` or `OrbitIndex`, consider using the parameter `Take:Random` instead.)
 - `Tuples [Length:INTEGER, Random:INTEGER, SUBGROUP_TRANCHE]`: Generates tuples of length `Length` from the inner tranche.
 By default this generates all such tuples, but when `Random` is given, it generates up to this many tuples at random.

+### `SUBGROUP_STREAM`

+How to select possibly infinite streams of subgroups.
+Unlike tranches, the subgroups are not cached and so this is typically used for randomly generated subgroups.

+- `Index [If:EXPRESSION, Sort:EXPRESSION, Dedupe:SUBGROUP_DEDUPE]`: Random subgroups of a given index. `If` and `Sort` are expressions in `idx` used to filter and sort the indices used (as with `Index` tranche algorithm). `Dedupe` controls how to dedupe groups by conjugacy (currently ignored, no deduping).

 ### `SUBGROUP_PRIORITY`